-Nearly every paper confirmed there are benefits in recall from spaced learning The difficulty for me as a teacher is having enough time to build this approach into my teaching.
+Nearly every paper confirmed there are benefits in recall from retrieval practice The difficulty for me as a teacher is having enough time to build this approach into my teaching.
 I have to teach an entire GCSE (including mandatory practicals) in a year and finish teaching this course sufficiently early to revise with my learners (who won’t or can’t revise at home/independently).

-Of course, I won’t need as much revision time at the end of the course if spaced learning has the desired effects but it still makes delivery tight.
+Of course, I won’t need as much revision time at the end of the course if retrieval practice has the desired effects but it still makes delivery tight.

-I have two double lessons of 100 minutes each and once we have enough content to revisit, I intend to dedicate 30 minutes a week to revision (spaced learning – recap) which students will complete in a separate book.
+I have two double lessons of 100 minutes each and once we have enough content to revisit, I intend to dedicate 30 minutes a week to revision (retrieval practice – recap) which students will complete in a separate book.
 I don’t know how successful this will be but the results will be an indication.

 Bergey, B.W., Cromley J.G., Kirchgessner, M.L. & Newcombe, N.S.
 (2014) Using diagrams versus text for spaced restudy: Effects on learning in 10th grade biology classes, The British Journal of Educational Psychology, 85, 59-74